 Throughout the application process, candidates are evaluated based upon a variety of criteria, including the following:

 - Likelihood to Practice in Under Served Primary Care Areas

-- 8 semester/12 quarter units of Organic Chemistry with lab.
-4 semester units of Biochemistry may be substituted for the second semester of Organic Chemistry.
+- Organic Chemistry - 8 semester units or 12 quarter units, with lab (may substitute 4 semester units of Biochemistry for 4 semester units of Organic Chemistry)